-In my years as a family law attorney, there is a myth that persists despite a great deal of evidence to the contrary.
-The myth that I am referencing is that mothers have an advantage over fathers when it comes to achieving their goals in a child custody case.
+In my years as a family law attorney, a myth persists despite a great deal of evidence to the contrary.
+The myth that I am referencing is that mothers have an advantage over fathers when achieving their goals in a child custody case.
 Whether that child custody case comes as a part of a divorce or as a standalone custody case, the belief that fathers cannot achieve parity with mothers in any area of the case is a myth.
 Being an inquisitive person, I always try to investigate the source of myths like this one.
 I think there are a few different reasons why this myth is still bouncing around our culture.

 For one, I think that there probably was, at some point, an unwritten preference for mothers to be able to be the primary parent for children in Texas.
-Primary parent in this case means being the primary conservator in the language of the Texas family law.
+Primary parent, in this case, means being the primary conservator in the language of the Texas family law.
 A conservator is a person who holds rights and duties towards another person.
 As a parent, you must care for and provide for your child's basic needs.
 You also have the right to make decisions that are intended to be in the best interests of your child.
 Their schooling, medical treatment, and who your child can build relationships with are among the types of rights that a parent holds in Texas.

 Still, mothers do seem to be named as primary conservators of children more often than not.
-If you are a mom reading this blog post, then that may make you happy (assuming that you want this designation).
+If you are a mom reading this blog post, that may make you happy (assuming that you want this designation).
 If you are a father reading this blog post, then this may upset you.
 As a dad of three kids, I wouldn't blame you for being upset.
 Why should moms achieve their goals more frequently than dads- all other things being equal?
 Well, I think the answer to that question is right in front of us.

 To me, the answer is that things are never exactly "equal" when it comes to what you offer as a parent and what your co-parent offers.
-This is the uncomfortable reality for fathers as you head into a child custody or divorce case: what do you offer your children, in the eyes of a judge, that your child's mother does not?
-That is the question that you need to begin to ask yourself as you being a family law case if you want to become the primary conservator of your children.
+This is the uncomfortable reality for fathers as they head into a child custody or divorce case: what do you offer your children, in the eyes of a judge, that your child's mother does not?
+That is the question that you need to begin to ask yourself as a family law case if you want to become the primary conservator of your children.

 What is so great about being a primary conservator of your kids?

-If your children are in school then you will be able to send them off to school each day and have them come home to your place if you are named as the primary conservator.
-Since most of the year is spent on the school calendar this is also a built-in advantage as far as time is concerned.
-There are ways for the possessory conservator to achieve near parity on time but it is difficult to get to an exact 50/50 split of time with your children.
+If your children are in school, then you will be able to send them off to school each day and have them come home to your place if you are named as the primary conservator.
+Since most of the year is spent on the school calendar, this is also a built-in advantage as far as time is concerned.
+There are ways for the possessory conservator to achieve near parity on time, but it is difficult to get to an exact 50/50 split of time with your children.

 The other major advantage from a conservatorship perspective that the primary conservator of your children holds is the ability to receive child support.
 Since your kiddo will spend more time with the primary conservator, the law in Texas requires that the other parent pay support to equalize the costs associated with raising the child.
 Whether or not this is the case depends on your circumstances.
-Between having the right to choose where your child lives and being able to receive child support payments, the primary conservator holds a superior parenting position even if everything else is completely equal between the parents.
+Between having the right to choose where your child lives and receiving child support payments, the primary conservator holds a superior parenting position even if everything else is completely equal between the parents.

 Do fathers always have to pay child support?

-Despite what you may hear in the hallways of the family court or small talk with friends, it is not mandatory for fathers to pay mothers child support after a family law case.
+Despite what you may hear in the hallways of the family court or small talk with friends, it is not mandatory for fathers to pay a mother's child support after a family law case.
 We have just covered that it is the possessory conservator who must pay the primary conservator child support.
-With that said, the real question that we need to ask ourselves is why do dads typically end up being the possessory conservator and why do moms typically end up being the possessory conservator of children after a Texas family law case?
+With that said, the real question that we need to ask ourselves is why do dads typically end up being the possessory conservator, and why do moms typically end up being the possessory conservator of children after a Texas family law case?

 What do you need to do to put yourself in a good position to become the primary conservator of your children?
 The first thing that I would tell you is that the dye has already been cast in this regard.
 Meaning: your past actions as a parent would have already determined whether or not you will be able to successfully win this status in your child custody or divorce case.
-If you have been an involved parent in the lives of your children then that will speak volumes to a judge.
+If you have been an involved parent in the lives of your children, then that will speak volumes to a judge.
 What specifically does a judge look for when naming a primary conservator?
 Here are some thoughts.

 What does a judge look for in a parent when naming a primary conservator?

 Judges are not looking to make a statement with any of their decisions in a child custody or divorce case.
 Rather, the judge is bound by law to make decisions that are in the best interests of your child.
 The current and future needs of your child, the ability to have a connection to their extended family, the child's preference (based on age), and the willingness of each parent to make an effort to encourage a strong relationship with the other parent are among the factors a judge will likely consider.
-If you are interested, a full list of the Holleyfactors is available on this blog along with numerous posts touching on each one.
+If you are interested, a full list of the Holleyfactors is available on this blog, along with numerous posts touching on each one.
 Go ahead and search for those blog posts- once you're done with this one, of course.

 The judge will look to these factors as well as their own experiences when deciding on conservatorship rights.
 The decision-making process is just as much of an art as it is a science.
 That is another truth about family law cases that need to be brought to your attention: family court judges have a lot of leeways to make decisions based on their specific interpretation of the facts of your case.
 Many areas of the law rely on past cases and precedents to determine outcomes in current cases.
 Family law is not one of those areas of the law.
 How your case appears to the judge is just as important as any other factor out there.

-If your wife has been the primary caretaker of your children does that mean you shouldn't push for a primary conservatorship?
+If your wife has been the primary caretaker of your children, does that mean you shouldn't push for a primary conservatorship?

-So if you are reading this and are a father what does all of this mean for you?
-If you have worked your behind off to put food on your table and a roof over the head of your children does that mean that you can't push for primary conservatorship in a divorce trial?
+So if you are reading this and are a father, what does all of this mean for you?
+If you have worked your behind off to put food on your table and a roof over the head of your children, does that mean that you can't push for primary conservatorship in a divorce trial?
 Does being the best dad you can while not working 50 hours a week mean nothing to a family court judge?
 Should you resign yourself to playing second fiddle to your child's mother from here on out?

-On the other hand, if you are deadest on becoming the primary conservator of your child and have not been the most involved parent because of legitimate reasons like your spouse preventing you from seeing the kids or a work schedule that keeps you away from home then a trial may be the avenue that you have to choose to become a primary conservator.
+On the other hand, if you are deadest on becoming the primary conservator of your child and have not been the most involved parent because of legitimate reasons like your spouse preventing you from seeing the kids or a work schedule that keeps you away from home, then a trial may be the avenue that you have to choose to become a primary conservator.
 The reason why is that your spouse or co-parent is very likely to be unwilling to concede much to you in mediation.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan